sparkfun/SparkFun_IoT_Node_LoRaWAN/docs/quick_start.md

 <figure markdown>
 [![LoRaWAN connected to Qwiic board](assets/img/26060-LoRaWAN-QwiicBoard.jpg){ width="75%" }](assets/img/26060-LoRaWAN-QwiicBoard.jpg "Click to enlarge")
-<figcaption markdown>Connecting a Qwiic Sensor to the IoT Node - LoRaWAN Board</figcaption>
+<figcaption markdown>Connecting a Qwiic Sensor to the SparkFun IoT Node for LoRaWAN® Board</figcaption>
 </figure>

 ## Reading Firmware

-The SparkFun IoT Node - LoRaWAN comes with Firmware that allows for a number of settings.
-By default, you can leave this be, but if you're interested in changing settings or verifying that everything is working you can pull up your favorite terminal (Putty, TeraTerm, etc), connect via serial to the port your LoRaWAN has enumerated on, and you should see something like the following:
+The SparkFun IoT Node for LoRaWAN® comes with Firmware that allows for a number of settings.
+By default, you can leave this be, but if you're interested in changing settings or verifying that everything is working you can pull up your favorite terminal (Putty, TeraTerm, etc), connect via serial to the port your LoRaWAN® has enumerated on, and you should see something like the following:

 <figure markdown>
 [![Connecting with TeraTerm](assets/img/TeraTerm_BaseMenu.png){ width="75%" }](assets/img/TeraTerm_BaseMenu.png "Click to enlarge")